Traveling to Nepal, Tibet, and Bhutan in one trip is an amazing adventure that covers three of the most stunning places in the world.

 The most convenient entry

-Getting around between Tibet, Nepal, and Bhutan is more usually done by flights, as this is the easiest way to travel between the capitals of the three places.
+Traveling between Tibet, Nepal, and Bhutan is most commonly done by flights, as this is the easiest way to travel between the capitals of these three places.
 While overland travel is possible between Tibet and Nepal or Nepal and Bhutan, the majority of tourists prefer the option of flying to save time.
+When planning your trip between these countries, you can organize it yourself or book with a Nepal-based tour operator like Mosaic Adventure, which has more than 15 years of experience in the industry.

 Travel must be from Nepal